 - The prompt arrival of students prepares them for success the entire day.
-Students who report late to school must check in at the main office to obtain admittance to the building. - When a student has reached his/her seventh (7th) tardy, a letter is sent from the school notifying the parent. - Upon the 10th tardy, the school will send notice to the Family Resource Program for further consideration. - Instruction is taking place throughout the entire school day.
+Students who report late to school must check in at the main office to obtain admittance to the building. - When a student has reached his/her tenth (10th) tardy, a letter is sent from the school notifying the parent. - Upon the 15th tardy, the school will send notice to the Family Resource Program for further consideration.
+School may elect to do an attendance contract at this point. - Instruction is taking place throughout the entire school day.
 Teachers teach up to and until the last five (5) minutes of the day.
 Students who are picked up before the five-minute-to-dismissal announcement will receive a Tardy-Left Early designation.
 This category of tardy will count the same as a tardy at the start of the school day.